tinary/floating-space-ship/README.md

 Using trigonometry to create star shapes and click mouse and drag around the screen to draw stars.

 # How to run the code
-If you have VS Code, simply open index.html with a live server.
+If you have VS Code, simply open index.html with a live server to see the project visually.
 Otherwise, check out this URL to run a local server https://github.com/processing/p5.js/wiki/Local-server